We are registered nurses, nurse practitioners and nursing students

 We are in emergency rooms, your home and community settings when you’re in crisis.
 We help deliver your babies and we look after your parents and grandparents in long-term care.
 We're also mentoring tomorrow's nursing leaders in educational settings.

-Since 1925, our voluntary professional association has advocated for healthy public policy, promoted excellence in nursing practice and empowered nurses to actively influence and shape decisions that affect the profession and the public we serve.
+We are the professional body representing registered nurses, nurse practitioners and nursing students in Ontario.
+We advocate for healthy public policy, promote excellence in nursing practice, and power nurses to actively influence and shape decisions that affect the profession and the public we serve.

 We believe health is a resource for everyday living and that health care is a universal human right.
 We respect human dignity and are committed to diversity, inclusivity, equity, social justice and democracy.
 We believe the leadership of every nurse advances individual and collective health.